Reach Code Exploration

 Reach Code Process: Development to Implementation

-The Town held two community energy efficiency webinars on September 15th and September 28th, 2022, which provided an overview of possible reach code routes and gathered community feedback.
+The Town has held two community energy efficiency meetings, one in-person meeting on September 15th and a webinar on September 28th, 2022, which provided an overview of possible reach code routes and gathered community feedback.

 Meeting Materials: